davidgfnet/whatsapp-purple/README.md

 whatsapp-purple
 ===============

-WhatsApp protocol implementation for libpurple (pidgin)
+WhatsApp protocol implementation for libpurple (Pidgin)

 Get a copy
 ----------